 Recharging in Prassonissi

-Reached the other peak of the island!
-And there was everything I needed!
-I took a long swim at the calm Mediterranean side of the beach, walked around the sandy strip in my bathing suit, went to buy more water and to have something to eat, and glanced over to the windy Aegean side towards restless surfers.
-While another red kite was ready to go up into the air, I was looking at my map.
-Half way there.
-I drove along the east side of the island all the way to Prassonissi.
+I reached the other peak of the island.
+And there was everything I needed.
+I took a long swim on the calm Mediterranean side of the beach, walked around the sandy strip in my bathing suit, went to buy more water and have something to eat, and glanced over to the windy Aegean side towards restless surfers.
+While another red kite was ready to go up in the air, I was looking at my map.
+Halfway there.
+I drove along the island’s east side all the way to Prassonissi.
 Now, I will be moving “up”, driving the west shore, often underestimated because beaches are “prettier” on the east side, they say.

-But, did you know that there is a small white village where you can easily get lost among narrow blind streets, or that there is the mountain peak of 1.215 meters, the highest point of the island, and the road goes all the way up!
-Well, stay tuned, since we are going up there next!
+But, did you know that the west side of the island houses a small white village where you can easily get lost among narrow streets, that there is a mountain peak of 1.215 meters, the highest point of the island – and that the road goes all the way up?
+Stay tuned, since we are going up there next.